Find Your Perfect School

 Student Disability Services at Cornell University collaborates with faculty, staff, and students to provide appropriate accommodations for students who require them.
 They have a friendly staff who will meet with students to discuss choices and personal access requirements.

 They assist students in ensuring that their residence is handicapped-accessible.
 Transportation and mobility are not an issue as well.
-They provide transportation and counseling, and psychological services, which can be particularly beneficial when students with disabilities transition from high school to college.
+They provide transportation, counseling, and psychological services, which can be particularly beneficial when students with disabilities transition from high school to college.

 All of Cornell’s libraries have substantial adaptive software.
 Disabled students can schedule sessions with staff to learn how to use it.
 A list of clubs and organizations that cater to students with disabilities can be found on Cornell’s website.